pkuranchie/GitHW1/Readme.txt

-Papakojo Kuranchie and I apologizer for the lateness.
+P.K. and I apologize for the lateness.
 More will come